leanprover-community/lean4-metaprogramming-book/md/main/expressions.md

   information for it.
 - `fvar` is a __free variable__.
 These are variables which are not bound by a binder.
 An example is `x` in `x + 2`.
-Note that you can't just look at a free variable `x` and tell what its type is, you need there to be a context which contains an declaration for `x` and its type.
+Note that you can't just look at a free variable `x` and tell what its type is, there needs to be a context which contains a declaration for `x` and its type.
 A free variable has an ID that tells you where to look for it in a `LocalContext`.
 In Lean 3, free variables were called "local constants" or "locals".
 - `mvar` is a __metavariable__.
 There will be much more on these later, but you